How to prepare for Black Friday: A summary

 With its close proximity to the festive season, many consumers use Black Friday as an opportunity to do their “Christmas shopping”.
 This is in line with our global survey results, with 77% of consumers reining in their shopping up to a month before Black Friday so they can splurge in the sales.

 This consumer mindset is likely why we’re hearing talk about this date earlier and earlier.
-But how early is too early to start talking about Black Friday?
+But how early is too early to start talking about Black Friday campaigns?

 We recommend analysing your customer data to better understand which groups of customers will respond positively to early Black Friday sales.